Days 1 - 2

 Just to the east of the valley, the dry Cardones forest is home to several key species and we’ll spend time exploring and listening out for the splendidly named and chunky endemic tapaculo, Sandy Gallito.
 We could well find our first Giant Hummingbirds, here visiting a flowering cactus, and we'll look out for White-throated Cachalote, another key endemic.
 Elegant Crested Tinamous can sometimes be spotted in the roadside scrub.
 In the late afternoon, the sun passes behind the western mountains, making those in the east positively glow as we head back to our lodge for dinner and our second night there.
 Night Cachi

-LOS CARDONES NP, THE CHACO & RETURN TO SALTA
+LOS CARDONES NATIONAL PARK, THE CHACO & RETURN TO SALTA

 Driving initially through the Parque Nacional Los Cardones, we can try again for the secretive Sandy Gallito or Elegant Crested Tinamou, both of which root around the low scrub by the road.
 Finches to watch for in the same area include the very smart Common Diuca Finch and Grey-hooded Sierra Finch.
 Heading over the Cuesta del Obispo, we have further opportunities to look for the appealing Tucuman Mountain Finch, White-browed and D’Orbigny’s Chat-tyrants, and Rufous-naped Ground Tyrant.
 Lunch in the valley may be disturbed by a flock of Grey-hooded Parakeets or Buff-necked Ibises.

 Once back into the valley near Salta we turn south for a short distance into the Chaco, spending the rest of the afternoon searching this habitat of dry sandy bushes and trees for several local specialities.
-Two very smart finches can be seen and heard here: the Many-coloured Chaco Finch, which looks like a slimmed down Golden-billed Saltator, while the Black-crested Finch may be mono-chromatic, but is rather splendid.
+Two very smart finches can be seen and heard here: the Many-coloured Chaco Finch (which looks like a slimmed down Golden-billed Saltator), and the Black-crested Finch, which may be mono-chromatic, but is rather splendid.
 The lanky Black-legged Seriema also occurs, but we will be lucky to find one - and we may already have used all our luck up in finding another large tapaculo, the Crested Gallito!

 Our accommodation tonight is once more the lovely Selva Montana Ecolodge, at San Lorenzo.
 We will try to get to there early for a slightly more restful late afternoon and early evening.
 Night Selva Montana Ecolodge